Fubinator/gotrue-rs/README.md

 ## Getting Started

-This is a GoTrue implementation in rust.
-Currently WIP.
+This is a [GoTrue](https://github.com/supabase/gotrue) client implementation in rust.
+Currently WIP (see the Status section for the current progress).

 ## Status